 This happens because of something called as prepayment.
 You must have noticed another column ‘Prepayment’ next to the ‘Principal’ column.
 Let me explain what that is……

-Most of the home loans offer you prepayment, which means you can pay some extra amount as a repayment of the loan, apart from the regular EMI.
+Most of the home loans offer you prepayment facility, which means you can pay some extra amount as a repayment of the loan, apart from the regular EMI.
 This extra amount you pay goes completely towards the principal.
 So, in the 20 year loan (first image above), suppose you pay Rs 20,000 extra at the beginning of the second month as a prepayment (apart from the regular EMI of Rs 34,961), your outstanding principal amount in the second month becomes Rs 49,72,555 instead of Rs 49,92,555.
 Hence, the interest calculated for the second month becomes a little less than what it should have been (without prepayment).

 You might be wondering, how did I come across the prepayment value of Rs 63,828?
-It is nothing but the difference between the EMIs of 20 year and 30 year loans (Rs 5319 * 12).
+It is nothing but the annual difference between the EMIs of 20 year and 30 year loans (Rs 5319 * 12 months).
 One thing to notice here is that, even though I took the loan for 30 years and pre paid the amount equal to the EMI difference between 20 and 30 years loans, the outstanding balance became exactly Zero in 20 years because of prepayment.

 You might think: Okay, what is the use of going through all this hassle if we have to close the loan in 20 years?